Interpolation in extensions of first-order logic: Singular geometric theories

-\textbf{Singular geometric theories}.
-A \emph{singular geometric axiom} is a geometric axiom in which (a) there is at at most one non-logical predicate and (b) if such a non-logical predicate occurs in the consequent of $\to$ then it also occurs in the antecedent.
-Moreover, for the sake of simplicity, we assume that no constant occurs in a singular geometric axiom.
-In principle, we could also consider axioms dealing with some constant respecting the following additional restraint analogous to (b) above: if $c$ occurs in some $Q_i$, then it occurs also in all $P_j$s; but this wouldn't add new particularly interesting cases.
+To prove interpolation in extensions of first-order logic, the class of geometric rules seems too large.
+Thus, we restrict our attention to a proper sub-class of it and we introduce the class of singular geometric theories.
+In the next section we will prove (Lemma \ref{th:maehara_singular}) that Maehara's lemma holds for singular geometric extensions of first-order logic.

+A \emph{singular geometric axiom} is a geometric axiom with at most one non-logical predicate and no constant occurring essentially.
 A \emph{singular geometric theory} is a theory containing only singular geometric axioms.
-In sequent calculus a singular geometric theory can be formulated by adding to $\mathsf{G}$ a geometric rule satisfying the following condition. {
+In sequent calculus a singular geometric theory can be formulated by extending $\mathsf{G}$ with finitely many geometric rules of form: